hexbatch/apple-core/v1/docs/core/core-api-list.md

 * time is read in unix timestamp or iso-standard.
 * any api call can have the wide modifier, showing the attributes, that the user can read, of each token and token type returned
 * each top level and secondary level resource returned has a list of action links for it
+* Pages is done by cursor, long results are paged

 # Users